Schwungus/nutpunch/README.md

 start .\build\nutpunchTest.exe 2 nutpunch.schwung.us
 ```

+You may also omit the `NutPunch_SetServerAddr` call to fall back to default instance implicitly.

 ## Advanced Usage

 You can specify custom memory handling functions for NutPunch to use through `#define`s.
 For example, if you're working with SDL3: